 Make sure to keep track of your turnover rates throughout the process and update your interview process accordingly.
 Once you’ve found the magic formula, you’ll know it.

-If you’re looking to hire event staff to work at your casino night fundraiser, wedding, or house party, you’ve come to the right place.
+If you’re looking to hire event staff to work at your casino night fundraiser, holiday party, or house party, you’ve come to the right place.
 Aces Wild Entertainment is Orlando’s premiere entertainment company for exciting, affordable, and professional casino night events.